hoonman/moviedb/README.md

 * Demo video URL of Project 2: https://youtu.be/yCj33M3dh3I
 * Demo video URL of Project 3: https://youtu.be/WUGR2SZ7sR0
 * Demo video URL of Project 4: https://youtu.be/_oTlKKTIn9M
+* Demo video URL of Project 5: https://youtu.be/pnj0aGzEqHo

 **Substring Matching Design**
 We used the Like/ILike predicate in the MovieListServlet.
 We used it for constructing SQL queries for searching movies based on various criteria.